Best Practices for Secure Session Management in Node

 Session Identifiers

 A session identifier is a token stored on the client-side.
-Data associated with a session identifier lies on the server.
+The data associated with a session identifier lies on the server.

 The recommended session ID must have a length of 128 bits or 16 bytes.
 A good pseudorandom number generator (PNRG) is recommended to generate entropy, usually 50% of ID length.